TheCraftof.Art

 Digital Art: art that uses digital technology in the creative process.

-AI (Artificial Intelligence): digital technology that performs tasks at scale, very quickly, that are associated with the acquisition and application of knowledge and skills.
+AI (Artificial Intelligence): digital technology that supports pattern recognition at immense scale, performs complex and varied computational tasks very quickly, and is associated with the acquisition and application of knowledge, creativity, and skill.

 A Personal Narrative With Digital Art